Skip Navigation and Go To Content

 Responsible Office:

-Office of the Senior Executive Vice President, Chief Operating and Financial Officer; Office of the Executive Vice President and Chief Academic Officer
+Office of the Senior Executive Vice President & Chief Operating Officer; Office of the Executive Vice President and Chief Academic Officer

 Responsible Executive:

-Senior Executive Vice President, Chief Operating and Financial Officer; Executive Vice President and Chief Academic Officer
+Senior Executive Vice President & Chief Operating Officer; Executive Vice President and Chief Academic Officer

 I. POLICY AND GENERAL STATEMENT